 The bridge section, in particular, exhibits noisy signals, which are further amplified when traffic passes over it.
 Similarly, the cattle grids at 10 m, 430 m, 705 m, and 1130 m show increased signal noise under traffic conditions, as shown in Appendix A2.

-In Figure 2d, the explosion signal that triggered the avalanche shown in Figure 2a is displayed.
+120 In Figure 2d, the explosion signal that triggered the avalanche shown in Figure 2a is displayed.
 It is visible throughout the whole array, with smaller amplitudes in the gallery section.
-The maximum duration is approximately 1 second.
-The first arrival appears as a slightly curved line with a maximum arrival time difference of 0.08 s between first and latest arrival for the whole array (not visible in the Figure due to the long time scale of 40 s).
-This is likely due to the varying distance between source and receivers as a simple direct wave modeling example shows ?? a similar behaviour, one second.
+The maximum duration is approximately one second.